-The Turbo Plus uPSD34xx Series combines a powerful 8051-based microcontroller with a flexible memory structure, programmable logic, and a rich peripheral mix to form an ideal embedded controller.
-At its core is a fast 4-cycle 8032 MCU with a 4-byte instruction prefetch queue (PFQ) and a 4-entry fully associative branching cache (BC).
-The MCU is connected to a 16-bit internal instruction path to maximize performance, enabling loops of code in smaller localities to execute extremely fast.
-The 16-bit wide instruction path in the Turbo Plus Series allows double-byte instructions to be fetched from memory in a single memory cycle.
-This keeps the average performance near its peak performance (peak performance for 5V, 40MHz Turbo Plus uPSD34xx is 10 MIPS for single-byte instructions, and average performance will be approximately 9 MIPS for mix of single- and multi-byte instructions).
+The Turbo uPSD33xx Series combines a powerful 8051-based microcontroller with a flexible memory structure, programmable logic, and a rich peripheral mix to form an ideal embedded controller.
+At its core is a fast 4-cycle 8032 MCU with a 6-byte instruction prefetch queue (PFQ) and a 4-entry fully associative branching cache (BC) to maximize MCU performance, enabling loops of code in smaller localities to execute extremely fast.